The Old Soul

 The Old Soul was a Canadian indie rock band formed in 2003 in Toronto.
 The ensemble was founded and led by Luca Maoloni, initially as a solo project.
-They perform an eclectic variety of instruments and styles, with critics drawing comparisons with Broken Social Scene the Polyphonic Spree.
-In Torontonian circles, they are known for live lyrical and musical variations on album standards.
+They performed with variety of instruments and styles, with critics drawing comparisons to Broken Social Scene the Polyphonic Spree.
+They are known for live lyrical and musical variations on album standards.

 History

 Maoloni studied piano at The Royal Conservatory of Music in Toronto, and went on to complete a degree in Music Theory and Composition at the University of Western Ontario.
-In 1988 he completed aMusic Industry Arts collegiate degree in recording.
+In 1988 he completed a Music Industry Arts collegiate degree in recording.
 Prior to The Old Soul, he was a member of Hollowphonic and White Star Line.

-The self-titled debut album was released in 2004 (and reissued two years later by Universal), and followed in 2006 with She's Got Party Davis Eyes.
-Third album Gold was released in 2007.
+The Old Soul's self-titled debut album was released in 2004 (and reissued two years later by Universal), and followed in 2006 with She's Got Party Davis Eyes.
+The third album Gold was released in 2007.